MatthewStanciu/raycast-lightning-time/README.md

 # Install

-This extension is not yet on the Raycast store ((PR 🙏))[https://github.com/raycast/extensions/pull/3285].
+This extension is not yet on the Raycast store [(PR 🙏)](https://github.com/raycast/extensions/pull/3285).
 For now, here's how to install it:

 - Clone this repository
 - Navigate to the directory where you cloned it